“My friends, it is wise to nourish the soul, otherwise you will breed dragons and devils in your heart.”

 I had a beautiful and consoling dream: I sat with Ella, six months old, on my lap.
 Tino sat opposite us, radiant with joy as he gazed at his sweet granddaughter.
 She stared at him, pointed, and said That’s Tino!
 The dream was suffused with happiness that Tino had met Ella.

 Other entries at this time showed that I was reflecting, for the zillionth time in my life, on the complex family dynamics that had shaped me.
-One vehement journal proclaimed: “I CAN have what I want; and I CAN be who I am.
+One vehement journal entry proclaimed: “I CAN have what I want; and I CAN be who I am.
 I don’t have to fight for these things.
 I simply assert them as my needs and desires.
 AMEN TO THAT.”

-On July 21st, 9 months to the day since Tino’s death, we scattered his ashes, a beautiful ritual that I’ll write more about in a later blog.
+On July 21st, nine months to the day since Tino’s death, we scattered his ashes, a beautiful ritual that I’ll write more about in a later blog.
 For me, this event marked a moment: not an end to grief, but a turning point, back to living again, to “turn again to life, and smile, for my sake,” as the poem said.

 Journal 4 July 25th– ongoing Six months